-We are all familiar with computers, and the ability of computer programs to manipulate data.
-But how does one capture all computational processes?
-Before being formal, we offer a loose description, capturing many artificial as well as natural processes, whereas the former are associated with computers and the latter are used to model (aspects of) the natural reality (be it physical, biological, or even social).
+Before being formal, let we offer a general and abstract description, which is aimed at capturing any artificial as well as natural process.
+Indeed, artificial processes will be associated with computers, whereas by natural processes we mean (attempts to model) the "mechanical" aspects the natural reality (be it physical, biological, or even social).